AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >
 >You can only have one Content Analytics configuration per sandbox in your organization.

+>[!NOTE]
+>
+>The configuration wizard supports multiple multiple dataviews and channels and is different from the earlier version that only supported one data view and only the web channel.
+You have to select a sandbox and connection before you can select one or more data views in the [Data views](#data-views) section.
+The configurations for **[!UICONTROL Experience capture]**, **[!UICONTROL Data collection]** and **[!UICONTROL Header overrides]** are channel dependent and are part of each of the channels you configure in the [Channels](#channels) section.

 To access the Content Analytics configuration

 * Select **[!UICONTROL Data Management]** > **[!UICONTROL Content Analytics Configuration]** from the main menu in Customer Journey Analytics.